will-i-amv/stock-analysis/README.md

 ## Credits

-Check the original repo [here](https://github.com/stefmolin/stock-analysis), this is an improved version of @stefmolin original work.
+Check the original repo [here](https://github.com/stefmolin/stock-analysis), this is an improved version of that.